jeenny/eleventy/posts/Session15.md

     *   nb. getElement will return a single node, getElements will return an array of nodes
 *   We can access and change attributes of DOM nodes using dot notation.
 You can override items using this
 * We can also target one specific element's content
+* querySelector = returns first item found in the whole page
+* querySelectorAll = returns all items found in the whole page
+  * nb. same with getElement(s)

 <script>
   <img id='cake' src='img/cake.jpg' alt='pic of cake'/>